Updated: Oct 8

 Fear Fuels Us… not love.

-Keep in mind that being aware of these flaws will help us to better evaluate the topic at hand wich is Goal Fear.
+Keep in mind that being aware of these flaws will help us to better evaluate the topic at hand which is Goal Fear.
 Spoiler alert this topic would essentially give evidence to Flaws 4; Fear Fuels Us… not love.

-SO LETS BEGIN!
+SO let's BEGIN!

 My Experience w/ Project Failure:

 I will be the first to admit that I have layers upon layers of goal fear.
 It has crippled me through my twenties and is holding on even to this day.
 This habitual demon prevented me from making major career advancements and put me into a habit of finding new distractions from my actual goals.
-The beauty of it, of course, is this fear is my own damn fault and a creation of my own internal void.
+The beauty of it, of course, is this fear is my own damn fault and creation of my own internal void.

 I think it’s important to note that you can totally have goal fear for things that aren’t related to art or creating.
 You can have goal fear for things like cutting the grass, fixing the deck, approaching your boss for a promotion, starting that work out regimen you bought but never opened, or hell the project of learning how to meditate.
 Projects and goals we’re talking about can be as big or small as you want.